E-backtesting: E-backtesting risk measures

 \section{E-backtesting risk measures}

-We next present a general methodology for backtesting risk measures via e-statistics in a sequential setting.
-In this section, we will use one-sided e-statistics in Definition \ref{def:1}.
-Backtest e-statistics in Definition \ref{def:2} are relevant to have powerful backtests (addressed in Section \ref{sec:betting}) but we first consider validity in this section.
+We next present general methodology for backtesting risk measures via e-statistics in a sequential setting.
+We will use one-sided e-statistics in Definition \ref{def:1}.
+Backtest e-statistics in Definition \ref{def:2} are relevant to have powerful backtests (see Section \ref{sec:betting}) but we first consider validity in this section.

-Let $T$ be any time horizon, which may be fixed, infinite, or adaptive, i.e., depending on the data observed.
-The flexibility of infinite or data-dependent time horizons is a feature of e-tests, which allows us to address situations more general than the ones considered in the literature, e.g., \cite{HogaDemetrescu2022}, where $T$ is a pre-specified fixed time horizon and the tester has to start over when time $T$ is reached.
-For any positive integer $n$, denote by $[n]=\{1,\dots,n\}$, and for $n=\infty$ it is $[n]=\N$, the set of positive integers.